-MIN 3523 Ministry and Congregational Life
+MIN 3523 Practical Issues in Ministry

 Explores the practical activities of the congregational minister, with special attention to the wide variety of ministerial possibilities that might be pursued.
 Topics include administration and organization, teaching and education, ceremonial responsibilities (such as weddings and funerals), as well as matters of ministerial finance and legal obligations.